-23.4 Florida Atlantic University School Employees.
-FAUS employees shall participate in the FAUS Salary System attached at Appendix I. If the Florida law regarding the State's Performance Salary System is amended by the legislature during the term of this Agreement such that merit base salary eligibility for permanent status employees is changed, the UFF may reopen this Agreement to address those affected employees.
+- 23.4 Florida Atlantic University School Employees.
+FAUS employees shall participate in the -FAUS Salary Schedule:ystem - Grandfathered and Performance. - F-attached at Appendix I. If the Florida law regarding the State's Performance Salary System is amended by the legislature during the term of this Agreement such that merit base salary eligibility for permanent status employees is changed, the UFF may reopen this Agreement to address those affected employees. - 23.4 (A) should be moved to Article 14.
+Please see the Article 14 separate attachment for language.

-(A) FAUS Employee Promotion Increases.